What is CHID?

 What else should I plan for?

 - Make sure you understand the travel stay restrictions for your destination country.
-Most programs don't offer student visas, which means you are limited to a 90-day stay!
+Most programs don't offer student visas, which means you are limited to a 90-day stay if you travel to Europe!
 Don't make travel arrangements until you know your time limits.

 - Passports, visas, medical check-ups and other travel prep can take longer than you think.
 Plan ahead!
 See our travel prep section for more information on how to prepare to go abroad.

-- For the quarter preceding your program, you will register for a 2-credit pre-departure seminar that will help prepare you for your quarter abroad.
+- For the quarter preceding your program, you may be required to register for a 2-credit pre-departure seminar that will help prepare you for your quarter abroad.
 You’ll be notified about registration details once you’re accepted to one of our programs.